veggiemonk/awesome-docker/README.md

 * [Dropdock][http://www.dropdock.io/] a framework designed for Drupal to build fast, isolated development environments using Docker.
 * [Devstep](https://github.com/fgrehm/devstep) (Development environments powered by Docker and buildpacks) by [@fgrehm](https://github.com/fgrehm)
 * [Lorry](https://lorry.io/) (Lorry is a docker-compose.yml validator and composer) by [@CenturyLinkLabs](https://github.com/CenturyLinkLab)
+* [Dray](http://dray.it/) (Dray is an engine for managing the execution of container-based workflows.
+Docker Workflow Engine - UNIX pipes for Docker) by [@CenturyLinkLabs](https://github.com/CenturyLinkLab)

 ## Continuous Integration / Continuous Delivery

 * [Drone](https://github.com/drone/drone) - Continuous integration server built on Docker and configured using YAML files.
 * [Docker plugin for Jenkins](https://github.com/jenkinsci/docker-plugin/) - The aim of the docker plugin is to be able to use a docker host to dynamically provision a slave, run a single build, then tear-down that slave.
 * [Captain](https://github.com/harbur/captain) - Convert your Git workflow to Docker containers ready for Continuous Delivery by [@harbur](https://github.com/harbur)